 Addictive Popcorn with Bacon Flavor!

 Welp, this has certainly been a busy year already for me.
 I haven’t posted much food thus far but I am definitely testing a ton more recipes in my kitchen than last year.
-That’s because I have been spending most of this month testing recipes for my BRAND NEW COOKBOOK.
-Gosh I am so glad I can finally just get that out in the open.
+And I’ve definitely been playing around with creating more delicious snacks and treats for game days especially Super Bowl.

 So to relax, I decided to make an easy snack recipe that will be absolutely perfect for the Super Bowl and any day of the week if you ask me!
-My Brown Butter Maple Bacon Popcorn recipe is bananas y’all!
+My Bacon Popcorn recipe is bananas y’all!
 I almost ate an entire bowl of it and totally had to stop myself.
-I tested this recipe because I’m making it on the Today Show next week on Tuesday (check me out early that morning during the 8 am hour).
+I was furiously testing this recipe because I’m made it on the Today Show next week on Tuesday (check me out early that morning during the 8 am hour).

 And then of course there is the bacon.
 I added bacon bits AND bacon grease.
 Gosh was this heavenly!
 You will definitely want to get down on this my friends.
 Make it now!
 Don’t delay!

 - 8 cups plain popped yellow kernel popcorn